Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Using ModelSerializer with generic IModelSerializable

-In this example we demonstrate how we could use the exact same method / interface to serialize either json or xml.
+In this example we demonstrate how we could use the exact same method / interface to serialize either Json or Xml.
 Above we demonstrate using `SerializeJson` and `SerializeXml` methods but this requires the user to know which serializer to use.

 ### Serialization